GerritCodeReview/aws-gerrit/dual-primary/README.md

 * `MULTISITE_ENABLED`: Optional.
 Whether this Gerrit is part of a multi-site cluster deployment. "false" by default.
-* `MULTISITE_ZOOKEEPER_CONNECT_STRING`: Required when "MULTISITE_ENABLED=true".
-Connection string to Zookeeper.
 * `MULTISITE_KAFKA_BROKERS`: Required when "MULTISITE_ENABLED=true".
 Comma separated list of Kafka broker hosts (host:port) to use for publishing events to the message broker.
-* `MULTISITE_ZOOKEEPER_ROOT_NODE` Optional.
-Root node to use in Zookeeper to store/retrieve information.
-Constraint: a slash-separated ('/') string not starting with a slash ('/') "gerrit/multi-site" by default.
 * `MULTISITE_GLOBAL_PROJECTS`: Optional.
 Comma separated list of patterns (see [projects.pattern](https://gerrit.googlesource.com/plugins/multi-site/+/refs/heads/stable-3.2/src/main/resources/Documentation/config.md)) to specify which projects are available across all sites.
 This parametes applies to both multi-site and replication service remote destinations.